Total 322 Questions

 Explanation:

-JSON data in the vlocity_cmt__AttributeMetadata__c field on the Product2 object.
+Incorrect Option: A. 🗃️ in JSON format in a field on the Product2 object

 An Advanced Rule can have how many filters?
 Note: This question displayed answer options in random order when taking this Test.